jamesabel/mops/readme.md

 [Win10](http://bit.ly/1IBDBTu)

+(You may get a series of warnings on these links/files, since these point to an executable.
+We haven't yet had the time to make take care of this, so for now just click through all of them.)

 ## tl;dr ##
 MOPS is a utility for the family or neighborhood "system administrator" to help keep desktop and laptop PCs running smoothly.